-There are so many amazing places to explore on a trip to Ireland.
+There are so many unique places to explore on a trip to Ireland.
 A visit to the beautiful coastal town of Carlingford should be on your Irish Bucket list.
-The town is located in County Louth, Ireland halfway between Belfast and Dublin.
-Carlingford is one of Ireland’s best heritage sites that have a wealth of history and culture for you to uncover.
+The town is in County Louth, Ireland, halfway between Belfast and Dublin.
+Carlingford is one of Ireland’s best heritage sites, with a wealth of history and culture to uncover.

-There is so much to love about this town from its medieval character and stunning scenery all around the place.
-A visit to Carlingford will be a trip to remember and we will tell you why.
+This town has so much to love, from its medieval character to the stunning scenery.
+A visit to Carlingford will be a trip to remember, and we will tell you why.

 History of Carlingford

-Before we dive into all the great things for you to see and do in Carlingford lets start with its interesting history.
+Before we discuss all the great things to see and do in Carlingford, let’s start with its exciting history.

-It wasn’t until the start of the 13th century when the town was first founded by Hugh De Lacy, a Norman Knight.
-The first thing that the Norman Knight created in the city was a castle and soon settlements started to pop up around the foundations of the castle.
-The Castle is known as ‘King John’s Castle’ and is still a part of the iconic landscape of Carlingford but now as a large ruin with its side enclosed by the sea.
+It wasn’t until the start of the 13th century that Hugh De Lacy, a Norman Knight, founded the town.
+The Norman Knight first created a castle in the city, and settlements soon started to pop up around the castle’s foundations.
+The Castle is known as ‘King John’s Castle’ and is still a part of the iconic landscape of Carlingford, but now it is a large ruin with its side enclosed by the sea.

-Many typical medieval features were forming in the city with urban townhouses, defensive walls and narrow streets during this time.
-Even today there is still notable features around Carlingford such as ‘The Mint’ one of the famous medieval townhouses.
-These old features found in the city help to keep its character and uniqueness, a piece of unforgotten history.
+Many typical medieval features were formed in the city, such as urban townhouses, defensive walls, and narrow streets.
+Even today, there are still notable features around the town, such as ‘The Mint’, one of the famous medieval townhouses.
+These old features in the city help keep its character and uniqueness, a piece of unforgotten history.

-For many years Carlingford was a successful porting city due to its great location of being on the east coast of Ireland.
-This trade helped the town to develop a name for itself during the 14th century right up to the 16th century.
-Although in 1388 the town was burnt down by the Scottish force.
-During the 17th century, the town was in a state of ruin and faced the hardship of the famine that was happening at the time.
+Carlingford was a booming port city for many years due to its excellent location on the east coast of Ireland.
+This trade helped the town develop a name for itself from the 14th century to the 16th century.
+However, in 1388, the Scottish force burned down the town.
+During the 17th century, the town was in a state of ruin and faced the hardships of the famine.

-In modern times Carlingford still holds it’s old medieval character and charm with many of its medieval features still prominent today.
-This has become a huge attraction to people visiting the town as its medieval history has fascinated people.
-It’s one of the few places in Ireland that have a lot of its historic features.
+In modern times, the town still holds its old medieval character and charm, with many of its medieval features still prominent today.
+This has become a massive attraction to people visiting the town, as its medieval history has fascinated people.
+It’s one of the few places in Ireland that has many of its historic features.

 Attractions in Carlingford

-Coming to Carlingford you are here to explore all its history and heritage and we can promise you that it won’t let you down.
+Coming to Carlingford, you are here to explore all its history and heritage, and we can promise you that it won’t disappoint you.
 There are so many historical points of interest that can’t be missed.
-From castles to heritage centres, you’ll learn a lot about Carlingford by just exploring some of its important features and attractions.
+From castles to heritage centres, you’ll learn a lot about the town by exploring some of its essential features and attractions.

 King Johns Castle

-One of the most historic landscapes of Carlingford is this 12th century Norman Castle that offers stunning views over Carlingford Louth.
-The castle was named after King John as it’s believed that he stayed in the castle in 1210 when he invaded Ulster.
+One of Carlingford’s most historic landscapes is this 12th-century Norman Castle, which offers stunning views over Carlingford Louth.
+The castle was named after King John, who, it’s believed, stayed in it in 1210 when he invaded Ulster.

-Due to the location of the castle at the mouth of Carlingford Louth, it allowed the Norman’s to control the entrance to the louth.
-Throughout the centuries the castle was taken over by many different people.
+The castle’s location at the mouth of Carlingford Louth allowed the Normans to control the Louth’s entrance.
+Throughout the centuries, the castle was taken over by many different people.

-The castle was known for its unique D shaped enclosed structure with walls that were 3.4 m thick, its gates house and square tower.
+The castle was known for its unique D-shaped enclosed structure with walls that were 3.4 m thick, its gatehouse, and its square tower.

-Today the ruined castle is not used for anything and you aren’t able to visit inside due to the danger of falling structures.
-But you can walk around it freely and take it its impressive architecture and surroundings.
+Today, the ruined castle is not used for anything, and you can’t visit inside due to the danger of falling structures.
+But you can walk around it freely and admire its impressive architecture and surroundings.

 Carlingford Heritage Centre

-Take the opportunity to learn all about Carlingford’s interesting past, from its beginning, successful years and how the place has grown into a modern City.
-The Carlingford Heritage Centre experience is here to help maintain the medieval core of the area and for people to explore deeper into this charming place.
+Take the opportunity to learn about the town’s exciting past, from its beginnings and successful years to how it has grown into a modern city.
+The Carlingford Heritage Centre experience is here to help maintain the medieval core of the area and allow people to explore this charming place more deeply.

 At the centre, they provide a range of events and functions such as musical evenings, drama productions, weekend workshops and more.